Zulko/pompei/docs/index.rst

 Pompei
 ========

-Pompei is a Python package to make mosaics from movie frames.Below are a few examples, where a particular frame of a movie is reconstructed using other frames from the same movie (click on the icon in the upper right corner for full resolution).
+Pompei is a Python package to make mosaics from movie frames.
+Below are a few examples, where a particular frame of a movie is reconstructed using other frames from the same movie (click on the icon in the upper right corner for full resolution).

 .. raw:: html